This is just a simple list of all the reasons I love working with encaustic paint:

 6. No stretching canvas.
 I have scars from the number of staple wounds I've had from stretching canvas.
 Also, canvas is such a finicky beast.
 It has to be perfectly ironed (no creases) and perfectly taunt.
 There is time spent wetting it to get it to shrink up, or adding tightening keys to fix saggy bits.
 Encaustic uses wood panels.
 No gesso (despite what they try to tell you) is needed.
 Nothing sags.
 Nothing needs stapling.

 7. Wood panels are cheaper than canvas.
 Now granted in the small to medium sizes the cost to buy a wood panel is about the same as a commercial gallery canvas, but when it comes to the larger sizes wood inexplicably becomes much cheaper.
 The typical big box DIY store sells various sizes, thicknesses, and qualities of plywood that are WAY cheaper than any art store canvas.
+Add on the wood cradles around the edges and you can easily make a very large wood panel much cheaper than a canvas.

 8. No dry time.
 A few minutes of cool down and done.
 No waiting for paint to dry.
 Ever.